-However it's definitely worth searching for, despite the stereotype it's actually a very easy and beautiful plant to grow, it will also live quite happily in many areas of the home without too much effort from you.
-They also have incredible potential for longevity with many anecdotal stories of peoples Aspidistra's reaching 50 years of age and beyond.
+However it's definitely worth searching for, despite the stereotype it's actually a very forgiving and beautiful houseplant to grow.
+It will also live quite happily in many areas without too much effort from you.
+They also have incredible potential for longevity, with lots of anecdotal stories of peoples Aspidistra's reaching 50 years of age and beyond.

 While difficult to kill generally, it won't survive sunshine (bright light is fine).
 So aim for a north facing window, or a shady / bright position deeper into a room with other facing aspects.

 Humidity levels are not important for the Cast Iron Plant.

 Feed an Aspidistra during the growing season about once every two or three months with a weak houseplant feed solution.

 A temperature range between 7°C - 29°C / 45°F - 85°F is ideal so you won't typically need to worry about this in the average home.
 If growing outside, these plants can cope with temperatures down to about −10 °C (14 °F) given some protection.

 Do expect some die back and we really wouldn't recommend taking the risk with Grandma's 50 year old plant!
 Bring them indoors when the temperature drops.